 With more than 20 years’ experience working in similar hospital environments, Clarkebond has established procedures and controls in place to meet these requirements, together with healthcare trained operatives.

-Having previously successfully delivered a comprehensive surgical theatre project for RSCH, Clarkebond had an established relationship with the team and a good working knowledge of the hospital.
-This experience assisted with a prompt efficient start to the project, excellent teamwork, good communications and mutual trust being the benchmark for a successful project.
+Having successfully delivered a comprehensive surgical theatre project for RSCH, Clarkebond had an established relationship with the team and a good working knowledge of the hospital.
+This experience, coupled with a prompt efficient start to the project, excellent teamwork, good communication and mutual trust set the benchmark for a successful project.